 To qualify for an "I" grade, the student will need to sign an Incomplete Contract agreement with the instructor which documents the reason for the "I," the requirements remaining for resolving it and the date by which it must be completed, not to exceed midterm of the following semester.
-The instructor then enters an "I" as the final grade and submits the Incomplete Contract Agreement to the Registrar.
-If an "I" grade is not recorded as the final grade and the Incomplete Contract Agreement is not submitted, the department dean will assign a grade of "F" for that student.
+The instructor then enters an "I" as the final grade and submits the Incomplete Contract Agreement to the appropriate department dean who will then submit to the Registrar.
+If an "I" grade is recorded as the final grade and the Incomplete Contract Agreement is not submitted, the department dean will assign a grade of "F" for that student.

-If the student is not available at the end of the term to sign the Incomplete Contract Agreement because of ill health or other reasons, the instructor may assign an incomplete mark and submit the form without the student's signature.
+If the student is not available at the end of the course to sign the Incomplete Contract Agreement because of ill health or other reasons, the instructor may assign an incomplete mark and submit the form without the student's signature.
 The Registrar's Office will mail a copy of the form to the student.
 The student has until the date designated on the contract or no later than midterm of the following semester to complete the remaining requirements.
 If the student has not contacted the instructor by the designated date to resolve the incomplete mark as set forth in the Incomplete Contract Agreement, the mark of "I" will automatically change to a grade of "F."

-When a student completes the requirements specified on the Incomplete Contract Agreement, the instructor submits the appropriate grade on a Grade Change Form to the Registrar's Office.
+When a student completes the requirements specified on the Incomplete Contract Agreement, the instructor submits the appropriate grade on a Grade Change Form to the appropriate dean who will then submit to the Registrar's Office.
 A final course grade, once submitted to the Registrar, may not be changed to an incomplete (I) except to correct an error at the request of the instructor and with the approval of the instructor's department dean.
 The instructor should send a Grade Change Form reporting the change and an Incomplete Contract Agreement to the appropriate dean who will forward them to the Registrar if the change is approved.